Arccotangent/numberrain/doc/scripting/operations/control-flow/ENDFOR.md

 ## Description

-`ENDFOR` signals the end of a `FOR` loop's code.
-It is required for every `FOR` loop and takes no arguments.
+`ENDFOR` signals the end of a for loop's code.
+It is required for every for loop and takes no arguments.

 ## Usage